zeiss-microscopy/OAD/Scripts/Hardware_and_Acquisition/README.md

 * Option to run a FindSurface using the DF.2 (if available) to find the sample surface
 * Option to run a software autofocus before the actual experiment starts
 * the Image Analysis setting (*.czias) to segment the actual cells or objects
-  * classical threshold as well as machine-learning based segmentation (PixelClassifier or Deep neural networks) can be used
+  * classical threshold as well as machine-learning based segmentation (PixelClassifier or Deep Neural Networks) can be used
 * level of accuracy for the creation of the polygons to outline objects
 * folder to save the results including the data tables from the image analysis